Guide

 Link research where it matters

-If you have research (surveys, heatmaps, interviews) that supported hypotheses, add them in the Research library and link to the relevant hypotheses.
+If you have research (surveys, heatmaps, interviews) that supported hypotheses, add them via Import or the Research library and link them to the relevant hypotheses.
 You don’t have to do everything day one; prioritise the tests you’re most likely to refer back to.

 - 5